Licensing Guides

 How Much Does It Cost to Get a Plumbing Contractor License in California?

-The application fee for Original Contractors License is $330.
-Once you have passed the certification exam, you will need to pay an additional $200 for the Initial License Application Fee.
 In addition, there is a cost for the fingerprinting scan.
 Those fees vary by site.
-To renew a license on or before the expiration date is $450.
 For a list of all fees, click here.

 How to Get a Plumbing Class C Specialty License in California

 WORK EXPERIENCE: California requires anyone applying to take the licensing exam to be a Plumbing Contractor to demonstrate four years of journeyman-level experience in the field.
 That experience can be entirely hands-on or up to three years in an approved college or vocational training program, but at least one year must be in the field.
-The CLSB explains:
+The CSLB explains:

-• A journeyman is a person who is a fully qualified, experienced worker (as opposed to a trainee, helper, laborer, assistant, apprentice, etc.) and is able to perform the trade without supervision, or a person who has completed a plumbing apprenticeship program.
+A journeyman is a person who is a fully qualified, experienced worker (as opposed to a trainee, helper, laborer, assistant, apprentice, etc.) and is able to perform the trade without supervision, or a person who has completed a plumbing apprenticeship program.

-• All experience claims must be verified by a qualified and responsible person, such as an employer, contractor, foreman/supervisor, fellow employee, other journeyman, union representative, building inspector, architect, engineer, or homeowner.
+All experience claims must be verified by a qualified and responsible person, such as an employer, contractor, foreman/supervisor, fellow employee, other journeyman, union representative, building inspector, architect, engineer, or homeowner.
 The person verifying your claim must have firsthand knowledge of your experience—that is, he or she must have observed the work that you have done—and must complete the experience certification portion of the application.

-• One way to get the experience you need is through an apprenticeship program like those offered through the California Apprenticeship Coordinators Associations.
+One way to get the experience you need is through an apprenticeship program like those offered through the California Apprenticeship Coordinators Associations.
 Also, California’s Department of Industrial Relations has resources online to help you find an apprenticeship program near you through a local union or Joint Apprenticeship Training Committee (JACT).

-• Easy-Fill: Fill out the form online, then print and mail it to CSLB with the $330 fee.
+Easy-Fill: Fill out the form online, then print and mail it to CSLB with the $450 fee.

-• PDF: Print a blank form, then fill it out and mail it to CSLB with the $330 fee.
+PDF: Print a blank form, then fill it out and mail it to CSLB with the $450 fee.

-• Order: Receive a blank form by mail, then fill it out and mail it to CSLB with the $330 fee.
+Order: Receive a blank form by mail, then fill it out and mail it to CSLB with the $450 fee.

 COMPLETE CRIMINAL BACKGROUND CHECK: All applicants must complete a criminal background check and disclose any criminal pleas or convictions.
 You must also submit to fingerprinting in accordance with California law.
 If you have ever been convicted of a crime, including DUI or other Vehicle Code violations, the CSLB will be informed.
 This does not mean you’ll automatically be denied licensure—the CSLB reviews each application and considers factors such as the nature and severity of the crimes, the amount of time that has passed since the convictions, and any evidence of rehabilitation submitted by the applicant.